MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 ## Next steps

-- View code samples for the [Kusto query language](samples.md?pivots=azuredataexplorer).
+- View code samples for the [Kusto Query Language](samples.md?pivots=azuredataexplorer).

 ::: zone-end

 ::: zone pivot="azuremonitor"

-The best way to learn about the Kusto query language is to look at some basic queries to get a "feel" for the language.
+The best way to learn about the Kusto Query Language is to look at some basic queries to get a "feel" for the language.
 These queries are similar to queries that are used in the Azure Data Explorer tutorial, but they instead use data from common tables in an Azure Log Analytics workspace.

 Run these queries by using Log Analytics in the Azure portal.
 Log Analytics is a tool you can use to write log queries.
 Use log data in Azure Monitor, and then evaluate log query results.
 If you aren't familiar with Log Analytics, complete the [Log Analytics tutorial](/azure/azure-monitor/log-query/log-analytics-tutorial).